scaleway/serverless-scaleway-functions/README.md

   scwRegion: ${env:SCW_REGION}
 ```

-And then create a `.env` file next to your `serverless.yml` file, containing following values :
+And then create a `.env` file next to your `serverless.yml` file, containing following values:

 ```bash
 SCW_SECRET_KEY=XXX